CareFirst BlueCross BlueShield Extends COVID-19 Benefits into 2021, Encourages Flu and Childhood Vaccinations

 Health and safety of members and communities are paramount as cases surge nationally

 Baltimore, Md./Washington, D.C. – Today, CareFirst BlueCross BlueShield (CareFirst) announced an additional extension of benefits for fully insured members to ensure the health and well-being of those it serves as the community and national spread of the coronavirus continue to accelerate.
-The benefits, which include the patient cost share waivers for the testing and treatment of COVID-19, were initially put in place last spring and set to expire on December 31, 2020, except as otherwise required by law.
+The benefits, which include the patient cost share waivers for the treatment of COVID-19, were initially put in place last spring and set to expire on December 31, 2020, except as otherwise required by law.
 The benefits will be extended into 2021.

 “With the surge of positive COVID-19 cases in our communities and neighborhoods, no one should worry or put off getting tested or treated for this virus because they are concerned about how they will pay for it,” said Brain D. Pieninck, President and CEO of CareFirst.
 “The strength and health of our communities rely on each of us doing our part by socially distancing and wearing a mask.
 Together, we can beat back this virus and start down the road to recovery.
 Right now, CareFirst is protecting the health of our members, communities, associates, and frontline healthcare workers by ensuring continued access to the testing and treatments needed to recover and heal fully.”